Cavity-mediated collective laser-cooling of a non-interacting atomic gas inside an asymmetric trap to very low temperatures: Derivation of effective cooling equations for the proposed cooling scheme

+In the following, we combine Eq.~(\ref{tracey}) (but with $H_{\rm ideal}$ replaced by $H_{\rm eff}$) with Eqs.~(\ref{comms}) and (\ref{HI4}) to obtain the time derivatives in Eq.~(\ref{mbetadot}) which describe the relatively slow dynamics of $m$ and $\zeta$.

-Strictly speaking, all relevant $x$-expectation values scale as $\eta$.
-However, for $N \gg 1$, terms which scale as $\eta N$ are effectively of zeroth order in $\eta$.
-Taking this into account, we find that the single-particle expectation values $x_{abc}$ evolve according to
+Given the parameter regime in Eq.~(\ref{condi2}), the expectation values $x_{ab}$ which we defined in Eq.~(\ref{notation500}) evolve on a much faster time scale than $m$ and $\zeta$.
+Taking this into account and neglecting terms which scale as $\eta g_{\rm eff}$ and $\mu$, we find that the single-particle expectation values $x_{ab}$ evolve to a very good approximation according to the differential equations